 This paper discusses the use of online discussion forums in various "e-democratic" practices in light of the lessons learned from the field of education.
 Informed by a conceptual framework drawn from the role of public sphere in electronic democracy and the ideal learning conditions of a computer-mediated communication environment, the author analyzed two discussion forums maintained by a government and a civil society group.
 Results suggest that, in both cases, online discussion forums only reflect a few elements of effective online learning and therefore, have yet to reach their full potentials.
 Implications for future research are discussed.

 Kevin Y. Wang is a doctoral student in the School of Journalism and Mass Communication at the University of Minnesota - Twin Cities.
-An earlier version of this paper was presented at "Thinking Through New Media: 2006 Graduate Student Conference" at Duke University.
-Correspondence: wangx908@umn.edu
+Contact: wangx908@umn